saurfang/spark-sas7bdat/README.md

 Schema is automatically inferred from metainfo embedded in the SAS file.

 ### Scala API
-The recommended way to load SAS data is using the load/save functions in SQLContext.
+The recommended way to load SAS data is using the load functions in SQLContext.

 ```scala
 import org.apache.spark.sql.SQLContext